mverleg/number2name/README.rst

 number2name (Rust library)
 ===============================

-This is an extremely simple Rust library to convert an index to an accompanying name that is as short as possible.
+This is a simple Rust library to convert an index to a name that is as short as possible.

 It can convert from index to string and back, for different character sets.